Syreeta Wright: Personal life and death

 Wright was married three times and had four children.
 Her first marriage, to longtime collaborator Stevie Wonder, lasted 18 months, from September 1970 until 1972.
-In 1975, Wright married bassist Curtis Robertson Jr., with whom she had two children, Jamal Robertson (b.
-1976) and Hodari Robertson (b.
+Wright married Curtis Robertson, with whom she had two children, Jamal (b.
+1976) and Hodari (b.
 1979).
 Wright and Robertson divorced in 1982.

 Wright briefly lived in Ethiopia in the mid-1970s, where she worked as a Transcendental Meditation teacher.
 She eventually settled in Los Angeles, where she lived for the rest of her life.

-Born and raised a Baptist, she converted to Islam following her third marriage and had two children: Harmoni and Takiyah Muhammad.

-Wright died in 2004 of congestive heart failure, a side effect of chemotherapy and radiation treatments she was receiving for breast and bone cancer.
-She was buried in Inglewood Park Cemetery.
+Wright died in 2004 of congestive heart failure, a side effect of chemotherapy and radiotherapy treatments she was receiving for breast and bone cancer.
+She is buried in Inglewood Park Cemetery.